Download and run the installer.

 sudo apt-get update sudo apt-get upgrade sudo rpi-update

 Set the minimum amount of RAM to the GPU

 sudo nano /boot/config.txt # add or replace "gpu_mem = 32" # if you skip this step, you will probably get "out of memory" errors when compiling

 Reboot to apply GPU RAM changes and make sure you're using the newest firmware

 sudo apt-get install -y libboost-system-dev libboost-filesystem-dev libboost-date-time-dev libboost-locale-dev libfreeimage-dev libfreetype6-dev libeigen3-dev libcurl4-openssl-dev libasound2-dev cmake libsdl2-dev

 git clone https://github.com/Aloshi/EmulationStation cd EmulationStation mkdir build cd build # On the RPi 2, you may need to add '-DFREETYPE_INCLUDE_DIRS=/usr/include/freetype2/'. # See issue #384 on GitHub for details. cmake .. # you can add -j2 here to use 2 threads for compiling in parallel (depending on how many cores/how much memory your RPi has) make -j2

 /usr/local/bin/emulationstation, which will let you just type 'emulationstation' to run it, you can do:

 NOTE: This will conflict with RetroPie, which installs a bash script to

-Otherwise, you can run the binary from this folder with:
+Otherwise, you can run the binary from the root of the EmulationStation folder: